Jaeiya/Billbank/README.md

 # The Beginning of BillBank

-If you want to track the progress of this project, check out the roadmap below: https://open.codecks.io/billbank
+If you want to track the progress of this project, check out the roadmap: https://open.codecks.io/billbank